Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 CV = (EBITDA x 1.5) – (current liabilities x 0.5)

-This formula is best used for service-type companies that provide a service business model.
+This formula is best used for service-type companies with a service business model.

 V = (EBITDA * 1.3) / (Revenue – COGS) | For a trading/retail business valuation

-This formula is best used for a trading or retail type of business as inventory is a current asset.
+This formula is best suited for a trading or retail business, as inventory is a current asset.

-This formula looks at what similar businesses have sold to get an idea of the current market value.
+This formula examines what similar businesses have sold to determine the current market value.

 For example, if you own a business that is similar to one that was recently sold for $1 million, then you can assume that your business is worth around the same amount.